jaropis/testbuilder/README.md

 ## What it is?
 A small app for building tests in **LaTeX** from tests in the following form

-Why did the chicken cross the street?
+Why did the chicken cross the street?</br >
 A) To talk to a friend<br />
 B) To get to the other side<br />
-C) The chicken did not cross the street
+C) The chicken did not cross the street</br>
+ANSWER B

 There should be many such questions, of course.
 Check out the example in the "example_test.txt"